sbeckeriv/personal_search/README.md

 open http://localhost:7172/index.html and configure domains to ignore and then turn on the indexer.

-manually run the indexer - firefox
+manually run the indexer

-`cargo run --bin firefox_sync --features="firefox_sync" --release`
+`cargo run --bin firefox_sync --features="sync" --release`
+`cargo run --bin chrome_sync --features="sync" --release`

 the first run should index your last 1000 history if you turned on the index in the site config.